vmware-tanzu/community-edition/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
-about: File a bug for something not working as expected
+about: File a bug for something not working as expected.
 title: ''
 labels: kind/bug, triage/needs-triage
 assignees: ''